 What Kind of Work Can You Do in Banff?

 Because Banff is a resort town with peak season in summer and (to a slightly lesser extent) in winter, you can find an abundance of seasonal work.
 So it’s perfect for the holder of a temporary work visa from the IEC program.

 Because Banff runs almost entirely on tourism, you should strongly consider a job in tourism.

 - Hotel employee (various positions)

 - Ski lift attendant

 Of course this overview is far from complete.
 But the above jobs are either the most common or are a good option for IEC program participants.
-Primarily since employers are used to seasonal workers for the above jobs.
-If you apply to those positions, you are most likely to quickly find a job.
+Primarily since employers are used to seasonal workers for these jobs.
+If you apply to these positions, you are most likely to quickly find a job.

 If you want to know more about working in Banff, click the link.
 It will provide you with valuable information on when to work and the possibilities you have.

 Banff is home to many great employers who always have an abundance of work.
 In the table below, I have listed a few of them.
 Of course there are many more, but these ten employers are a good start if you want to explore your options.

 |Banff Hospitality Collective||128 Eagle Crescent||625||500|